-Perhaps you have come across a ceiling with roller marks and wonders how to eliminate them when painting, and you’re wondering how to beautify your room.
-Can we avoid roller marks on our ceiling when painting?
-Can dried roller marks or streaks be removed?
+Perhaps you have come across a ceiling with roller marks and wonder how to eliminate them when painting, and you’re wondering how to beautify your room.

-On how to paint the ceiling without roller marks – to achieve that beautiful room look – undertake excellent surface preparation/cleaning, painting tools selection, paint selection/preparation, actual painting, and paint finish techniques.
+On how to paint the ceiling without roller marks – to achieve that beautiful room look – undertake great surface preparation/ cleaning, painting tools selection, paint selection/preparation, actual painting, and paint finish techniques.

 See Also: Bathroom Ceiling Paint to Prevent Mold

 Details: How To Paint A Ceiling Without Roller Marks

 It will help if you have paint removers when painting to correct any errors during application.

 Tool selection is the most critical step in achieving quality finish when painting since tools determine the paint pick-up and release effectiveness.
 Ensure to remove all excess paint from the roller as you’re putting the paint roller to get different paint.
 When painting, you will need some of the following devices for tools/items in place:

 - Thick roller nap and thin roller nap